-- the company may be unable to obtain additional financing for working capital, capital expenditures, acquisitions and other general corporate purposes; - a significant portion of the company's cash flow from operations must be dedicated to debt service, which reduces the amount of cash the company has available for other purposes; - the company may be more vulnerable to a downturn in the company business or economic and industry conditions; - the company may be disadvantaged as compared to its competitors, such as in the ability to adjust to changing market conditions, as a result of the significant amount of debt the company owes; and - the company may be restricted in its ability to make strategic acquisitions and to pursue business opportunities.
+- the company may be unable to obtain additional financing for working capital, capital expenditures, acquisitions and other general corporate purposes; - a significant portion of the company's cash flow from operations must be dedicated to debt service, which reduces the amount of cash the company has available for other purposes; - the company may be more vulnerable in the event of a downturn in the company's business or general economic and industry conditions; - the company may be disadvantaged competitively by its potential inability to adjust to changing market conditions, as a result of its significant level of indebtedness; and - · the company may be restricted in its ability to make strategic acquisitions and to pursue new business opportunities.

-The company has a significant amount of goodwill and could suffer losses due to asset impairment charges
+The company has a significant amount of goodwill and could suffer losses due to asset impairment charges.

-The company's balance sheet includes a significant amount of goodwill, which represents approximately 41% of its total assets as of January 3, 2009.
-The excess of the purchase price over the fair values of assets acquired and liabilities assumed in conjunction with acquisitions is recorded as other identifiable intangible assets and goodwill.
-In accordance with Statement of Financial Accounting Standards ("SFAS") No.142, "Goodwill and Other Intangible Assets," the company's long-lived assets (including goodwill and other intangibles) are reviewed for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The company's balance sheet includes a significant amount of goodwill, which represents approximately 44% of its total assets as of January 2, 2010.
+The excess of the purchase price over the fair value of assets acquired and liabilities assumed in conjunction with acquisitions is recorded as other identifiable intangible assets and goodwill.
+In accordance with Accounting Standards Code ("ASC") 350 "Intangibles-Goodwill and Other", the company's long-lived assets (including goodwill and other intangibles) are reviewed for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In assessing the recoverability of long-lived assets, the company considers changes in economic conditions and makes assumptions regarding estimated future cash flows and other factors.
-A significant decline in stock prices, such as has occurred during 2008, could indicate that an impairment has occurred.
+A significant decline in stock prices, such as occurred during 2008, could indicate that an impairment has occurred.
 Estimates of future cash flows are judgments based on the company's experience and knowledge of operations.
-These estimates can be significantly impacted by many factors including changes in global and local business and economic conditions, operating costs, inflation, competition, and consumer and demographic trends.
+These estimates can be significantly impacted by many factors, including changes in global and local business and economic conditions, operating costs, inflation, competition, and consumer and demographic trends.
 If the company's estimates or the underlying assumptions change in the future, the company may be required to record impairment charges.
 Any such charge could have a material adverse effect on the company's reported net earnings.